rxsavingsllc/exercise/README.md

 ####Exercise #4
 Using the Comments model, User model and CommentsController's appropriate method to do the following:
  - Take a normal POST request data using Laravel's Input facade.
  - Authenticate the user with the `secret_key` column.
+The `secret_key` column is a unique key that can be considered like a password, auth key, or api key.
+It is a very primitive form of authentication, but will do for this exercise.
  - Insert a new comment with the authenticated user.

 ----